bozsahin/ccg-latex/readme.md

-The commands in the ccg-latex.sty file can be used to typeset CCG derivations.
+The commands in the <code>ccg-latex.sty</code> file can be used to typeset CCG derivations.

 Example file shows how.

-: